 Truck driver wages depend on a number of factors.
 For example, let’s take a look at how region affects your pay.

 A trucking company may pay differently depending on the region where the company is based, the region where the freight will be loaded, and the region where that freight is going.
-Weather and challenging terrain in different regions can change your pay and how easy your trip will be.
+Weather and challenging terrain in different regions can also change your wages and how easy your trip will be.

 Other factors that affect how truck drivers are paid include:

 - The type of truck or trailer (refrigerated vs flatbed, for example)

 - Whether the trip is local or regional

 - Whether driver’s path is the same dedicated route

 - If the company offers bonuses for safety, fuel, idle time, violation-free inspections, or other incentives